 The city of Dallas approached SMU with the previously stated concerns regarding their infrastructure.
 There is a myriad of reasons for the city of Dallas to focus a portion of spending on sidewalk creation and repair.
 For the mobility impaired, availability of sidewalks is an essential requirement for moving about the metropolitan area.
 Additionally, sidewalks allow citizens to move in a safe manner around the city without the risks associated with walking in the streets amongst cars driven by ever-increasingly distracted drivers.
 Sidewalks also provide health benefits since they provide a means of pedestrian travel to near-home destinations for those who may otherwise choose to not travel.
 Lastly, sidewalks in disrepair tend to contribute to the “broken-windows” theory surrounding many under-privileged areas of the metroplex.
 Overall, sidewalks represent a worthwhile investment for the city and provide a means of safe and healthy travel for those who choose pedestrian transportation.

 Despite the obvious benefits of accessibility to a city and its citizens, the problem of documenting and mapping current levels of accessibility is persistent.
-This represents a problem for the city in allocation of resources to the proper parts of the city.
+This represents a problem for the city in the allocation of resources to the proper parts of the city.
 It also represents a problem to the citizens and visitors: difficulty navigating the city due to gaps in the availability of sidewalks and curb ramps for wheelchair users.